 Public health priority: Urgent.

-PHU response time: Respond to probable and confirmed cases immediately.
-Enter probable and confirmed cases on NCIMS within 1 working day.
+PHU response time: Respond to cases immediately on notification.
+Enter confirmed cases on NCIMS within 1 working day.

 Last updated: 01 July 2012

 - To identify cases, and so prevent further spread.

 A confirmed case requires laboratory definitive evidence only.

 Isolation of Yersinia pestis.

 - Hospital CEOs on clinical diagnosis (ideal reporting by telephone immediately on diagnosis)

 - Laboratories on confirmation (ideal reporting by telephone immediately on diagnosis).